J.D., Vanderbilt University School of Law, 1988

 Eric’s appellate experience includes drafting numerous briefs to state and federal Courts of Appeals and the U.S. Supreme Court, as well as arguing cases in federal Courts of Appeals.
 In addition to litigation, Eric counsels clients on a range of regulatory and pre-litigation issues, including FAA AIP grant compliance matters, airport expansion projects, and rail corridor access issues.

-Philadelphia International Airport Capacity Enhancement Program, Philadelphia, Pennsylvania
+Philadelphia International Airport Capacity Enhancement Program, Pennsylvania

-Represent the City of Philadelphia in litigation and FAA regulatory matters related to the implementation of the Capacity Enhancement Program at Philadelphia International Airport, which will increase capacity at PHL by constructing new and extended runways, remodeling terminals, and other improvements
+Representing the City of Philadelphia in litigation and FAA regulatory matters related to the implementation of the Capacity Enhancement Program at Philadelphia International Airport, which will increase capacity at PHL by constructing new and extended runways, remodeling terminals, and other improvements

-Metrolink Inward Facing Cameras
+Metrolink Inward Facing Cameras, California

 Represented the Southern California Regional Railroad Authority (Metrolink) in federal and state court litigation challenging Metrolink’s installation of inward facing cameras in the cabs of its locomotives